defold/defold/README.md

 #### Python

-* OSX: On OSX you must run the python version shipped with OSX, eg no homebrew installed python versions)
+* macOS: On macOS you must run the python version shipped with macOS, eg no homebrew installed python versions)

 Make sure you have python2 installed by running `which python2`.
 If that is not the case symlink python2 to python or python2.7(if installed already), which is enough to build Emscripten.